OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

         ...
 ```

 Play with the `-A num, --after-context=num` flag to display more or less lines.
-You may also use tools like the ones we presented above if you have them also installed on your jailbroken iOS device.
+You may use tools like the ones we presented above as well, if you have them also installed on your jailbroken iOS device.

 > This method should work even if the app binary is still encrypted (it was tested against several App Store apps).